General Comprehensive Operating System: Applications

-GCOS 3 (and later GCOS 7 and GCOS 8) featured a good Codasyl network database called Integrated Data Store (IDS) that was the model for the more successful IDMS.
+GCOS 3 (and later GCOS 7 and GCOS 8) featured a CODASYL network database called Integrated Data Store (IDS) that was the model for the more successful IDMS.

 Several transaction processing monitors were designed for GCOS 3 and GCOS 8.
-An early attempt at Transaction processing (TP) for GCOS 3, the Transaction Processing Executive, assumed that, as in Unix, a new process should be started to handle each transaction, and enjoyed only very limited success.
+An early attempt at Transaction processing (TP) for GCOS 3, the Transaction Processing Executive, assumed that a new process should be started to handle each transaction, and enjoyed only very limited success.
 Another TP system, the Transaction Driven System (TDS), was soon developed for GCOS 3, using a single process (potentially with multiple threads) to service all transactions.
 TDS was essentially a Honeywell development.
 It was later replaced by the backward-compatible Transaction Processing 8 (TP8) on GCOS 8, which profited from the overhaul in GCOS system architecture that came with GCOS 8 to make full use of virtual memory concepts.
 TP8 used multiple static processes in a way similar to UNIX daemons to handle incoming transactions in a multiplexed way.
 TDS and its TP8 successor were commercially successful, and TDS predated IBM CICS, which had a very similar architecture.
 A similar product also called TDS was developed for GCOS-7, but the internal architecture was completely different.